 The United States is trying to salvage the Iran deal.
-Here’s how both countries have violated the pact.
+Here’s how both countries have broken with the pact.

 The United States can theoretically roll back all pre-2018 sanctions, but Biden is unlikely to lift all the sanctions since imposed — including those that punished human rights abuses or election interference and were not directly tied to the deal.

-Ali Vaez, Crisis Group’s Iran project director, said he expected Biden to issue “meaningful and tangible sanctions relief in line with the JCPOA,” though it could take months to sift through all the Trump-era additions to decide which ones to include.
+Ali Vaez, Iran project director with the International Crisis Group, said he expected Biden to issue “meaningful and tangible sanctions relief in line with the JCPOA,” though it could take months to sift through all the Trump-era additions to decide which ones to include.

-“By labeling all kinds of designations, all kinds of sanctions, under different categories,” the Trump administration “intentionally blurred the line between nuclear related sanctions, which must be lifted under the JCPOA, and all kinds of terrorism and human rights designations, under other legislative authority,” said Thomas Countryman, former acting undersecretary of state for arms control and international security, during a call with reporters on Monday.
+Thomas Countryman, former acting U.S. undersecretary of state for arms control and international security, said during a call with reporters Monday that “by labeling all kinds of designations, all kinds of sanctions, under different categories,” the Trump administration “intentionally blurred the line between nuclear-related sanctions, which must be lifted under the JCPOA, and all kinds of terrorism and human rights designations under other legislative authority.”

-The designation of the IRGC as a terrorist group is a change Biden is unlikely to roll back, Vaez said, but in other cases, such as sanctions targeting Iran’s Central Bank, Biden could find more leeway.
+The designation of the Revolutionary Guard as a terrorist group is a change Biden is unlikely to roll back, Vaez said, but in other cases, such as sanctions targeting Iran’s Central Bank, Biden could find more leeway.

+Iran’s lead negotiator, Abbas Araghchi, said Thursday that both sides were “negotiating the removal of sanctions all at once, specifying which sanctions and how,” according to Bloomberg News.
+He did not say what Iran was promising in return.

 Analysts generally agree that most of Iran’s breaches of the accord can be reversed.
 But what can’t be undone is what the other signatories to the deal have categorized as “irreversible knowledge gain.”

-Iran’s foreign minister, Javad Zarif, has made clear that the country is willing to return to compliance if the United States were to lift all sanctions.
-He also said in December that Iran wants to see a “good faith” demonstration that the United States wouldn’t rejoin the deal only to walk away once again.
+Iran’s foreign minister, Mohammad Javad Zarif, has made clear that the country is willing to return to compliance if the United States lifts all sanctions.
+He also said in December that Iran wants to see a “good faith” demonstration that the United States would not rejoin the deal only to walk away again.